vault27/Foundation/vxlan.md

 - Route Type 2 is used, besides MAC it also transfers IP/MAC bindings in the same NLRI, VNI is included in both routes.
 MAC update is imported into MAC table and IP/MAC update is imported into ARP table of destination MAC VRF

 Configuration overview (in addition to L2):
-- Configure underlay
-- Next we create a big virtual switch from our fabric
-- On each VTEP we configure physical interfaces with required VLAN
-- We configure loopback for overlay and announce them via underlay
-- On clients we configure ip and default GW - the same on all clients on different VTEPs in one VLAN
-- On VTEPS we configure MAC VRFs with RD and RT for every VLAN and with VNI number
-- Configure NVE interface with all VNIs, source interface, reachibility protocol and ingress replication fort BUM
-- Next we upgrade it to L3 Switch
 - We need just to configure IP interface: we create VRF and add VLAN interfaces to it and add virtual IP and virtual MAC for them
 - Virtual MAC is configured one per switch
 - All VTEPs must have the same virtual MAC address
-- Enable ARP suppression for every vni in nve interface
+- Enable ARP suppression for every vni in nve interface - maybe not needed on Nexus
-- Enable anycast distributed gateway on all VLAN interfaces
+- Enable anycast distributed gateway on all VLAN interfaces - maybe no needed on Nexus

-Configuration overview (Add to the existing L2 configuration)
-- Add SVI interfaces for every VLAN
-- Put VLAN interfaces into VRF in order to isolate them from Underlay routing table
-- Create a virtual MAC - one per switch - it should be the same on all switches
-- Enable anycast gateway on VLAN interfaces

-### Symmetric IRB
+#### Edge-Routed Bridging - Symmetric
 - Routing happends both on ingress and egress VTEP: Leaf1 gets frame in VLAN/VNI 1, puts it to IP VRF A, IP VRF sends it to Leaf 2 with VNI of this VRF, Leaf 2 puts it into proper MAC VRF
 ```
 Host 1 (SRC MAC: Host 1; DST MAC: VLAN 1) > Leaf 1 > MAC VRF 1 VNI/VLAN 1 > IP VRF A (SRC MAC: VLAN 1; DST MAC: VLAN 2) > VXLAN VNI 555 > Leaf 2 > IP VRF A > MAC VRF 2 (SRC MAC: VLAN 2; DST MAC: HOST 2) > Host 2